 Our Community Grants program offers grant funding to active community groups so they can deliver community-led projects in a wide variety of forms that benefit Kempsey Shire.

 Round 2 applications for the 2022-2023 Community Grants Program will open on Monday 27 February 2023.

 Funding is available from the Mayoral, Sporting, Get Ready and NAIDOC Week categories.

 Applications for Round 2 close Monday 27 March 2023.

 2022-23 Community Grants Program

-The 2022-23 Community Grants Program has three main categories and four Quick Grant categories.
+The 2022-23 Community Grants Program has three main categories and Quick Grant categories.

 Mayoral Community Fund

 For community groups who want benefit residents and establish, strengthen or implement projects that align with Kempsey Shire Council’s Community Strategic Plan.